 Muyil Ruins and the Northern Section of Sian Ka’an Biosphere Reserve

-Remember when I mentioned that there was another way to enter the Sian Ka’an Biosphere Reserve?
-I know that you have all been waiting with baited breath so I won’t keep you on tenterhooks any longer.
+Remember when we mentioned that there was another way to enter the Sian Ka’an Biosphere Reserve?
+We know that you have all been waiting with baited breath so we won’t keep you on tenterhooks any longer.